|Return of the Kings||KEF LS50 Meta||SEE IT||

 Affordable bookshelf speakers like the popular Dayton Audio B652 and B652 Air are not the absolute best speakers sonically, but they consistently rate as one of the best buys for low-cost, passive bookshelf speakers.
 They earn praise for both their respectable build quality and a sound signature that includes decent bass and smooth high frequencies for their price.
 The B652 Air set adds a ribbon tweeter for a more accurate treble definition.

-The final word on choosing the best bookshelf stereo system for you
+The final word on choosing the best bookshelf speakers for you